ashkjatav/Deep-Neural-Networks--Step-by-Step/README.md

-# <pre>Deep Neural Network- Step by Step</pre>
+# <pre>Deep Neural Network- Step by Step<pre>

 ### Objectives
-<p> The outline of the assigment to build a deep neural network for a image classification task is as follows: <p>
+<p> The outline of the assigment is to build a deep neural network for a image classification task is as follows: <p>

 * Initialize the parameters for a L layer neural network.
 * Implement the forward propagation module to compute the activation functions for L layers.
 We calculate RELU function for L-1 layers and Sigmoid function for the Lth layer.
 We store Z as a cache to be used in while calculating gradients in the backward propagation.